-Craic Technologies offers the 20/20 PV Microspectrophotometer, which helps in locating, qualifying and analyzing biocrystalline materials in a fast, easy and non-destructive manner.
+Craic Technologies offers the 20/20 PV Microspectrophotometer, which helps in locating, qualifying, and analyzing biocrystalline materials in a fast, easy, and non-destructive manner.

 Analysis of Biocrystalline Materials

 The 20/20 PV Microspectrophotometer was configured for transmittance and fluorescence for this range of experiments.
-The objective used was of the 15x Schwarzchild type, as it has a very long working distance and spectral consistency across the entire UV, visible and NIR regions.
+The objective used was of the 15x Schwarzchild type, as it has a very long working distance and spectral consistency across the entire UV, visible, and NIR regions.
 In this experiment series, four different samples were studied using absorbance microspectroscopy.
 Samples 1, 2, 3, and 4 comprised DNA crystals, flavoprotein crystals, Co salt crystals in solution, and DNA-protein crystals, respectively.

-From each sample, 200 µl of solution was taken and placed in a Costar 96 well plate, which exhibits good UV transmission characteristics.
+From each sample, 200 µl of the solution was taken and placed in a Costar 96 well plate, which exhibits good UV transmission characteristics.
 The location of a crystal was identified and the system was optimized using Kohler illumination.
 A reference was run off to the side of each crystal before obtaining the spectrum of the crystal.
-Thus, the spectral characteristics of the well plate, the solution and the instrument are eliminated.
+Thus, the spectral characteristics of the well plate, the solution, and the instrument are eliminated.
 The final spectrum will be of the crystal only.

 The absorbance spectra of the four samples were obtained (see Figure 1).
 Samples 1, 2, 3, and 4 are labeled as DNA crystal, flavoprotein, salt crystal in solution, and DNA/protein crystal, respectively.
 All spectra except that of the salt exhibited an absorbance peak at 286 nm.
 The DNA crystal exhibited a very intense peak, which indicates a high optical density.
 Also, this was the only peak for the DNA crystal.